Now 41, killer of 4-year-old boy granted parole on 11th try

 Smith was convicted of second-degree murder in 1994 for luring Derrick Robie into woods near the younger boy's home and striking his head with a rock.
 Robie was walking alone to summer camp at a park in the Steuben County village of Savona in August 1993.

+The case got wide publicity because of the tender age of the victim and suspect, along with a widely circulated photo of the adolescent Smith in court, wearing a Bugs Bunny sweatshirt and a mop of red hair.

-At his trial, Smith’s lawyer unsuccessfully argued that Smith was mentally ill.
+Smith’s lawyer unsuccessfully argued that he was mentally ill.
 Smith was sentenced to nine years to life in prison.

-He told a parole board in 2014 that he had held in his rage and frustration after years of bullying and took it out on a little boy who didn’t deserve it.

 Derrick’s parents, Dale and Doreen Robie, opposed Smith’s release each time it was previously considered and have lobbied for parole reforms that include extending the time between hearings for violent offenders from the current two years to five.